diyali03/tesseract/Learning_path.md

 preinstalled package can find from Google see stackoverflow : how to install opencv on Ubuntu for python 2.7

+install libgtk2.0-dev
+===

+Failed, so suck to install opencv on ubuntu, I use it on mac.

 #### 4 Tips